 We’re devoted to working on projects that make a difference in the world but not by sacrificing our lives outside of the office to do so.
 At Onehot Labs, we believe it is important to never empty the well of our passion and inspiration, and so we insist on taking our recreation as seriously as we do our creation.
 Balance is necessary to maximize creativity.

 Onehot Labs honors self-direction, initiative, dedication to the problem, and trust over control.
-We believe in the power of small, unencumbered teams filled with excellent colleagues, a clear purpose, and well understood deliverables is the greatest perk.
+Our recipe for success combines small, unencumbered teams of ambitious colleagues with clear alignment on objectives from the start.
 The only to-do lists we have are the ones we write ourselves.
 We’ve learned that alignment enables autonomy, so we focus on common goals that free us from oversight and empower us to create our best work and have an outsized impact.

 As inventors, our goal is to rapidly iterate through as many paths in the idea maze as possible and build our subject matter expertise at every turn.
 We believe in lifetime learning and inquiry over advocacy, providing the trust and support to help us explore our craziest experiments.
 Our best ideas are yet to come.